2018 SportPesa Super Cup: Overview

 The second edition of the regional football tourney pitting East Africa’s finest teams took place on June 3–10, 2018.
 Eight teams, four from Kenya and four from Tanzania, participated in this year's edition.
 The winning team will earn a chance to travel to the UK in July for a face-off with English Premier League club, Everton FC at Goodison Park.

-The tournament intended to bring about enhanced cohesion within the region as well as showcase only the greatest in East African football talent.
+The tournament intended to bring about enhanced cohesion within the region as well as showcase the best in East African football.
 As a unique franchise, the Super Cup further served as a uniting initiative between football fans across the region and to some extent the continent as well.
-It is intended to raise the profile of African football and what it represents – a sense of pride for all who partake in it.
+It is intended to raise the profile of African football and what it represents, a sense of pride for people who partake in it.

 Participants

 The teams that participated in the 2018 SportPesa SuperCup edition were: